 Millions of Americans miss work, make countless visits to the doctor, and overspend on pain relievers each year due to headaches and migraines.
 Some headaches, especially those that occur upon waking may be caused by TMJ dysfunction.
 These types of headaches can be successfully treated and often cured by a qualified dentist through simple dental procedures and TMJ therapy.

 Dr. Robert Gauthier is a family and general dentist with advanced training and experience in the treatment of TMJ disorders (TMD).
 Few clinicians are trained to properly identify, diagnose and treat TMD.
-Dr. Gauthier has undergone post-graduate training at the Dawson Academy, learning the latest in dental care and procedures in order to restore health, function, and beauty to the mouth with treatments that are pain-free, affordable and long lasting.
+Dr. Gauthier has undergone post-graduate training at the Dawson Academy, learning the latest in dental care and procedures in order to restore health, function, and beauty to the mouth with treatments that are pain-free, affordable, and long-lasting.

 Stress is a common cause of headaches.
 Other conditions such as malocclusion (unbalanced bite) and TMJ dysfunction can contribute to headaches or migraines.
 When the teeth do not make proper contact and the jaws are not in proper alignment, it creates stress and tension in the muscles and face, causing headaches to occur.
-The tension in the jaw and mouth throughout the day also contributes to chronic headaches and migraines.
+The tension in the jaw and mouth throughout the day also contributes to chronic headaches, migraines, and dental concerns.

 Are Your Headaches Caused By TMJ Dysfunction?